hn/debian-stretch-zfs-root/README.md

 # debian-stretch-zfs-root
 Installs Debian GNU/Linux 9 Stretch to a native ZFS root filesystem using a [Debian Jessie Live CD](https://www.debian.org/CD/live/) and ZFS packages from [backports.org](https://backports.debian.org/).

-As the time of this writing, Debian 9 (Stretch) is in 'frozen' state and therefore there is no Stretch Live CD available.
-So you need to use a Jessie Live CD for installation.
+As the time of this writing, Debian 9 (Stretch) is in 'frozen' state ~~and therefore there is no Stretch Live CD available.
+So you need to use a Jessie Live CD for installation~~.
+[Debian Stretch Live CD Images](https://cdimage.debian.org/mirror/cdimage/weekly-live-builds/amd64/iso-hybrid/) are available now and this script both supports Jessie and Stretch Live CD Images.

 ## Usage